How They Made it: Bread Baking at Lallybroch

 - Gently divide the dough in half.
 (I divide my dough into quarters to make mini loaves…that size is enough for my husband and I to eat over a couple of days.)

-- Gently shape the dough into two (or four) rounds or oval loaves, and place them on a lightly greased or parchment-lined baking sheet (or baking stone).
+- Gently shape the dough into two (or four) rounds or oval loaves, and place them on a lightly greased or parchment-lined baking sheet (baking stones and Silpats work well).
 Cover with lightly greased plastic wrap and let rise until very puffy, about 2 to 4 hours (or longer; give them sufficient time to become noticeably puffy).
 Don’t worry if the loaves spread more than they rise; they’ll pick up once they hit the oven’s heat.
-Towards the end of the rising time, preheat the oven to 425°F. (I bake at 375°F instead…I find the loaves bake more evenly without the danger of darkening too fast)
+Towards the end of the rising time, preheat the oven to 425°F, and put a small pan with 1 cup of boiling water at the bottom of the oven (this creates a steamy environment that sourdough loves.)

 - Slash the loaves.
 If you’ve made round loaves, try one slash across the center, and a curved slash on each side of it; or slash in the pattern of your choice.
 For oval loaves, two diagonal slashes are fine.
 Make the slashes fairly deep; a serrated bread knife, wielded firmly, works well here.

 - Bake the bread for 25 to 30 minutes, until it’s a very deep golden brown.
 Remove it from the oven, and cool on a rack.
-(I bake my loaves for 15 minutes, then rotate the pans from one rack to another, then bake for another 15 minutes.
-With the lower oven temperature, they usually bake for 30-35 minutes total.
-The loaves never truly get deep golden brown because the yeast eats the sugar in the dough.
-A pale brown is still tasty!)
+(I bake my loaves for 15 minutes, then rotate the pans from one rack to another, then bake for another 10-15 minutes.)

 - Store bread, loosely wrapped in plastic, for several days at room temperature; freeze for longer storage.